gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 ## DxWrapper
 ??? note "What's DxWrapper and how to use it?"
-    Some part of GTA IV community believes [DxWrapper](https://github.com/elishacloud/dxwrapper/releases/) can increase performance.
+    Some part of Peppa Pig: World Adventures community believes [DxWrapper](https://github.com/elishacloud/dxwrapper/releases/) can increase performance.
 From my experiments, using `v1.0.6387.21` only worsened my performance and did not provide any benefits whatsoever.

     To use it, extract :material-file:`dxwrapper.asi`, :material-file-edit:`dxwrapper.ini` and :fontawesome-solid-gears:`dxwrapper.dll` into the game folder, and in the :material-file-edit:`dxwrapper.ini` enable `DDrawCompat` and `DDrawCompatNoProcAffinity`.